EPW80/Work-Day-Scheduler/README.md

 # Work Day Scheduler

 ## Purpose
-The purpose of this program is to generate a password that will consist of random characters.
-After generation the random password will be automatically displayed back to the user.
-Along with the password is a styled user interface to keep the user intrigued visually.
+This program will allow the user to schedule tasks thruout their day hourly.

 ## Built With
 * HTML
 * CSS
 * JavaScript
-* Bootstrap
+* jQuery

 ## Website
 https://github.com/EPW80/Work-Day-Scheduler.git